Running a Business Central Database on Azure SQL Database

 For more information, see Create a Database User.

 Colocation of the Business Central Server instance and the database

 To minimize network latency between the Business Central Server instance and a database running on Azure SQL and optimize performance, we recommend that the Business Central Server instance that connects to the database is deployed onto a virtual machine in Azure.
 Additionally, the virtual machine and the database must be in the same Azure region.

 Differences between Azure SQL database and SQL Server

 When comparing the performance of Azure SQL database and a SQL Server deployed to a virtual machine, a few things are important to take into account:

 - Azure SQL database is a high-availability database with a number of secondary replicas where writes must be confirmed for commits to be done.
-This will affect the performance of write operations (any inserts, updates, or deletes).
-For very high throughput systems, running the database on SQL Server might be a better option.
+Secondary replicas will affect the performance of write operations (any inserts, updates, or deletes).
+For high throughput systems, running the database on SQL Server might be a better option.
 In this case, high-availability can be achieved using delayed durability or async commits.
-Be aware that this will affect the data volume that you are ready to sacrifice in case of a database crash.
+This condition will affect the data volume that you're ready to sacrifice if a database crash occurs.

 - Azure SQL database is a scalable and intelligent service that includes features such as high-availability, backups, automatic index tuning, security vulnerability assessment, and advanced threat detection.
-When choosing a pricing tier for running your production database, make sure that you compare this to a similar setup for SQL Server on a virtual machine (including the cost of administration and maintenance).
+When choosing a pricing tier for running your production database, make sure that you compare Azure SQL database to a similar setup for SQL Server on a virtual machine (including the cost of administration and maintenance).